What Causes Mould in My House?

 The Dangers of Mould

-Mould is a fungus that breeds by sending out airborne spores.
-Gross.
-It can grow anywhere that is warm and damp.
+Mould is a fungus that breeds by sending out airborne spores and can grow anywhere that is warm and damp.
 Which usually means your bathroom and loft spaces where moisture builds up faster than it can leave.
 But, terrifyingly, your lungs are just the right dampness and temperature for a microscopic spore to take up root.

 Mould in My House, is it Dangerous to My Health?